RootOfCode/Neon-Typeracer/README.md

 Nitro is the game's active boost resource.
 You earn charges by typing perfectly, hitting checkpoints, and maxing the Drift Flow meter.
 Press `Tab` to burn a charge for a large speed burst.

 ### Checkpoints
-The track is divided into five checkpoint segments.
+Each lap is divided into five checkpoint segments.
 Crossing each one rewards extra Nitro and a speed boost, keeping the pace of the race dynamic throughout.

 ### Credits
 After each race you earn Credits based on four factors: finish position, WPM, perfect word count, and max combo.
 Credits are saved persistently and spent in the Garage.